 “We had an incident in Lake Helen where a cat was thrown from a four wheeler, we’ve had incidents on U.S. Highway 92,” Humane Society Director Karen Morgan told Fox News.

-Florida recently passes Ponce’s Law which allows a judge to ban a person convicted of animal abuse from owning another animal and sentence prison time.
+Florida passed Ponce’s Law which allows a judge to ban a person convicted of animal abuse from owning another animal and sentence prison time.
 So far $1600 has been raised to find the people responsible for these cruel acts.
-The sweet little ginger kitten, Crash, has found a loving forever home.
+Meanwhile, the sweet little ginger kitten, Crash, has found a loving forever home.